Recognize the Problem

 Be Part of the Solution

 Misogyny is one of those areas where one does not have to be a purveyor in order to be part of the problem.
-Our silence and tacit approval provides the context within which it thrives.
+Our silence and tacit approval can provide the context within which it thrives.
 This means that if we want to be part of the solution, we are going to need to stop ignoring it and be willing to speak out against it.

 I'll give you a recent example.
 A woman I work with recently confided in me that some misogynistic comments a co-worker made really upset her.
 Worse yet, she explained that I was present when the comments were made and that I did not say anything.
 After a sleepless night and quite a bit of guilt, I realized that she was absolutely right.
 I hadn't reacted because I was so used to hearing that sort of garbage from this person that I had come to tune it out.
 After she brought this to my attention, I resolved that this would not happen again.
 And the next time it happened, even though no women were present, I reacted.

 I commented that this co-worker did not seem to like women very much.
 He became very defensive and claimed he was merely joking.
 I said that I didn't find these particular comments funny and that I valued our female co-workers.
-When he said he did too, I explained that I had a hard time simultaneously valuing them and referring to them in sexist terms.
-I don't know if I got through to him or not, but I sure hope he thinks before opening his mouth next time.
+When he said he did too, I explained that I had a hard time simultaneously valuing them and referring to them in blatantly sexist terms.
+I don't know if I got through to him, but I hope he thinks before opening his mouth next time.
 I'm not looking forward to calling him out publicly in a group setting, but I'm prepared to do that if necessary.

 - Recognize that women sometimes just want to be heard and be prepared to listen without rushing into problem-solving mode.

 - Shut down inappropriate public comments from trolls.
 Threats of sexual violence are not funny and have no place in public discourse.
-We should adopt a zero tolerance policy here and not one of uninvolved silence.

 Subscribe to Atheist Revolution